 Deb: I notice you wear a lot of hats.
 What’s the story behind that?

 Dixie: Ah, the hats.
 That’s a habit I picked up from my grandfather, whom I grew up with.
-He had two pairs of hats, one he wore to work, and the other he wore everywhere else.
-I secretly admired, what I considered was his suave style.
-I always felt there was something special, distinguished and finished about his look, and demeanor, when he added the hat, and I wanted to experience that.
+He had two pairs of hats, one he wore to work and another he wore everywhere else.
+I secretly admired what I considered was his suave style.
+I always felt something special, distinguished, and finished about his look and demeanor, when he added the hat, and I wanted to experience that.
 Needless to say, I started by trying on his hats, then eventually I asked him to borrow the going out one, and he allowed me to wear it.
 The rest is history.